-Assault and battery are actually separate crimes in Florida that include a wide range of charges.
-The consequences can be very serious and it’s important to protect your rights by talking to an experienced assault and battery defense attorney.
-The Orlando Criminal Defense Attorneys at Rivas Law have successfully defended many cases of Assault as well as Assault with Deadly Weapon.
-If you are facing assault charges in Florida, Call 407-644-2466 to speak with a skilled and aggressive Orlando Assault and Battery Defense Attorney at Rivas Law.
+Assault and battery defense lawyers in Florida know that the consequences of these charges can be very serious.
+The Orlando Criminal Defense Attorneys at the Rivas Law Firm have successfully defended many cases of Assault as well as Assault with a Deadly Weapon.
+If you face assault charges in Florida, Call 407-644-2466 to speak with a skilled and aggressive Orlando Assault and Battery Defense Attorney at Rivas Law.

 Simple Battery or Misdemeanor Battery